Cisco-Talos/clamav-documentation/src/manual/Introduction.md

 You can subscribe and search the mailing list archives [here](https://www.clamav.net/contact.html#ml).

-Alternatively you can try asking on the `#clamav` IRC channel - launch your favourite irc client and type:
+Alternatively you can try asking on the `#clamav` IRC channel - launch your favorite irc client and type:

 ```bash
 /server irc.freenode.net